GuilhermeACSM/GuilhermeACSM/README.md

 # Hello, I'm Guilherme Augusto 👋

 Welcome to my GitHub profile!
-I'm a passionate web developer with a strong focus on building dynamic, user-friendly applications.
+I'm a enthusiast web developer with a strong focus on building dynamic, user-friendly applications.
 I love to work with both front-end and back-end technologies to create seamless, high-performance solutions.
 My goal is to continually improve my skills and contribute to open-source projects while learning from the community.

 ### 🚀 Technologies I work with: